 Accommodation is also cheaper at this time of year as this is considered the low season (except for New Year’s Eve), so the trip can be made on a low budget.

 Most Christmas markets are open every day, even on Christmas Eve, Christmas Day and New Year’s Day.

 Compared to the Christmas markets in other countries, especially in Germany, the markets in Prague are smaller, making them more charming and picturesque.

 The prices of merchandise, food and drinks at the Christmas markets in Prague are also lower than in Germany or Austria, which makes them a perfect place for buying original Christmas gifts or decorations.

 Go to the smaller local markets out of the city centre for even lower prices.

-Christmas markets play an important role in the Christmas traditions throughout the Czech Republic so you can find them in many cities around the country.
+Christmas markets play an essential role in the Christmas traditions throughout the Czech Republic, so that you can find them in many cities around the country.